 Sharing your views – whether it be a compliment, complaint or comment – helps us to know what we are doing well, learn lessons from mistakes, and prevent them happening to anyone else.

-If you have a complaint relating to the way an NHS service has been commissioned, or you have been directly affected by a commissioning decision made by us, you can contact our local boroughs via email.
-Please see below the email addresses for the local boroughs:
+If you have a complaint relating to the way an NHS service has been commissioned, or you have been directly affected by a commissioning decision made by us, you can contact us via email on email@example.com

 You can make a complaint in writing, by email, over the telephone or in person.
 Your complaint should be made as soon as possible.
 This should be within a year of the event.
 You can make a complaint on your own or on behalf of someone else if you have their permission.